-The present study is conducted to find out the potentiantial sources that can accelerate the industrial development in the Sylhet region.
+The present study is conducted to find out the potentiantial sources that can accelerate the industrial development 55 in the Sylhet region.
 Data were collected mainly on the basis of secondary information.
-But some primary data used in the study have been collected through personal interview.
-The secondary data used in the study have been collected mainly from the publications of Petrobangla, Jalalabad Gas the study have been collected mainly from the publications of Petrobangla, Jalalabad Gas Limited Transmission Distribution System and (JGTDSL), Sylhet Chamber of Commerce and Industry (SCCI), Energy Bangla, Centre for Policy Dialogue (CPD), Asian Development Bank (ADB), etc. The other fundamental secondary sources which help to complete this research are newspaper and internet sources.
-Information, data, and case studies are studied and accumulated to provide a reasonable explanation.
-Both local and national Bengali and English daily newspapers are studied for seeking data and information related to the industrialization process in the Sylhet region.
-All other data and information on natural resources are also collected, compiled, and analyzed for this research through internet which includes research paper, reports, workshop outputs, and information published on the web sites.
+But some primary 56 data used in the study have been collected through personal interview.
+The secondary data used in the study 57 have been collected mainly from the publications of Petrobangla, Jalalabad Gas Transmission and Distribution 58 System Limited (JGTDSL), Sylhet Chamber of Commerce and Industry (SCCI), Energy Bangla, Centre for 59 Policy Dialogue (CPD), Asian Development Bank (ADB), etc. The other fundamental secondary sources which 60 help to complete this research are newspaper and internet sources.
+Information, data, and case studies are 61 studied and accumulated to provide a reasonable explanation.
+Both local and national Bengali and English daily 62 newspapers are studied for seeking data and information related to the industrialization process in the Sylhet 63 region.
+All other data and information on natural resources are also collected, compiled, and analyzed for this research through internet which includes research paper, reports, workshop outputs, and information published 65 on the web sites.
+66